 - Ignore their tenant responsibilities

-While it’s impossible to eliminate the risk of having a problem tenant, you can protect yourself by implementing a thorough tenant screening process.
+While it’s impossible to eliminate the risk of having a difficult tenant, you can protect yourself by implementing a thorough tenant screening process.
 Be sure to run a credit check and criminal background check on every applicant.
 Also, contact each applicant’s previous landlords to look for red flags like late payments, property damage, and evictions.

 It’s also recommended that you investigate a potential tenant’s work history.
 Make sure they have a steady salary that can reasonably cover rent and living expenses.
 It’s also a good idea to pay attention to scattered work history.
 An applicant who bounces from job to job may have trouble paying the rent and may be more likely to relocate in the middle of a lease.